EmreArapcicUevak/CodeSmash-Hackaton-2023/README.md

 ```

 ### Space and time complexity
-For space and time complexity of the solution check this [link](https://github.com/EmreArapcicUevak/CodeSmash-Hackaton-2023/issues/3).
+For space and time complexity of the solution click [here](https://github.com/EmreArapcicUevak/CodeSmash-Hackaton-2023/issues/3).